 Senior Vice President, Loyola Marymount University

-Michael Waterstone is the 18th dean of Loyola Law School, Los Angeles.
-He is also senior vice president, Loyola Marymount University.
+Michael Waterstone was appointed the 18th dean and senior vice president of Loyola Law School, Los Angeles.
 Waterstone's tenure began on June 1, 2016.

 Dean Michael Waterstone is a nationally recognized expert in disability and civil rights law.
 His recent articles have appeared in the Harvard Law Review, Emory Law Review, Notre Dame Law Review, Minnesota Law Review, Duke Law Journal, Vanderbilt Law Review, William and Mary Law Review, and Northwestern Law Review, amongst others.
 He also is a co-author of a casebook on Disability Law.